hmadland/460/index.md

 This Portfolio is part of the Senior Project, a year-long Software Engineering course (CS  [460](http://www.wou.edu/~morses/classes/cs46x/index.html), 461 and 462).

 ### Code Repository
-All the code seen here can be found in the [460 repository](https://github.com/hmadland/460)
+All the code seen here can be found in my [repository](https://github.com/hmadland/460)

 Software Engineering I (CS 460): Homework
 * [Homework 1:](https://hmadland.github.io/460/journalHW1.html) HTML, Css, Git and Bootstrap